CRM templatesLive comparison

 Does Toggles require Salesforce?

-No. Toggles is standalone and does not require any CRM.
-It works inside Outlook for any team with repeatable client email workflows, regardless of what CRM the organization uses.
+No. Toggles is standalone and does not require Salesforce or any other CRM.
+It works inside Outlook for teams with repeatable client email workflows, regardless of the CRM the organization uses.
+That makes it useful for departments whose email processes are not managed in Salesforce.
+The focus is workflow consistency inside Outlook, not CRM adoption.

 How should teams compare CRM templates vs Outlook-native workflows?

-Use CRM templates when the email is part of a sales record or opportunity workflow.
-Use an Outlook-native workflow tool like Toggles when the email is operational, client-facing, and not always tied to a specific CRM record.
+Teams should use CRM templates when the email is part of a sales record, opportunity, or CRM reporting workflow.
+They should use an Outlook-native workflow tool like Toggles when the email is operational, client-facing, and not always tied to a specific CRM record.
+Toggles lets users keep their Outlook process while using approved workflows.
+It is especially useful when the email needs files, recipients, subjects, signatures, variables, and review before sending.

 Is Toggles just an Outlook template tool?